Clarke, Irwin & Company: History

 In 1930, William H. Clarke, formerly of Maclean-Hunter Publishing and the Macmillan Company of Canada, partnered with John C.W.
 Irwin, a Toronto bookseller, to start a new publishing house.
 They were joined by Irene Irwin Clarke, Clarke's wife and Irwin's sister.
-The company quickly established publishing arrangements with several British and American book companies, including the University of London Press, George G. Harrap & Co., Henry Holt & Co., and Rinehart & Co.
+The company quickly established publishing arrangements with several British and American book companies, including the University of London Press, George G. Harrap & Co., Henry Holt & Co., E. P. Dutton, and Rinehart & Co.
 The company started a lucrative trade in public school and university textbooks in the mid-1930s.

 William Clarke began a partnership with the Oxford University Press (OUP) in 1936.
 The Canadian division of the company had seen hard times during the Great Depression, and, after the death of its director Samuel Gundy, William Clarke was able to take control of OUP.
 The two imprints operated from the same address for the next thirteen years.
 The partnership was responsible for the first Bible completely printed and bound in Canada.

 The company saw commercial success with a Canadian writer with the publication of Emily Carr's Klee Wyck.
 Although originally released by OUP, Clarke, Irwin published an abridged educational version used heavily in Canadian schools.
 The collection of memoirs won the 1941 Governor General's Award for Literary Merit.
 By the early 1940s, the relationship between William Clarke and John Irwin had frayed.
 Irwin, a graduate from the University of Toronto's Faculty of Forestry, was an outspoken conservationist.
 Backlash from Irwin's many public speeches may have led to arguments between the two men.
 In 1943, Irwin left and started a rival company, the Book Society of Canada.

 After William Clarke died in 1955, Irene Irwin Clarke took over much of the managerial duties.
 By the 1960s, Clarke, Irwin had acquired publication rights from several more American and British publishing houses.
 A partnership with Jonathan Cape had popular spy novelists Ian Fleming and Len Deighton published under Clarke, Irwin in Canada.
 Through Chatto & Windus, the company was able to print several backlists, including authors such as Fyodor Dostoevsky and Lawrence Durrell.
 In 1972, Clarke, Irwin became the first Canadian publisher to have a children's book editor when they hired author Janet Lunn.